noobaa/noobaa-core/docs/dev_guide/s3select/S3Select_Build.md

 or, equivalently:
 `GYP_DEFINES=BUILD_S3SELECT=1 node-gyp rebuild`

+4. Parquet
+You will need to install Arrow lib and its depndencies.
+See https://arrow.apache.org/install/ and/or our adapted script ./src/deploy/NVA_build/install_arrow_run.sh.
+The relevant GYP param is BUILD_S3SELECT_PARQUET.

 ## Docker Build
 S3Select is enabled by defualt for docker build.
-If you wish to explicitly enable/disable s3select in docker build, you can use BUILD_S3SELECT env parameter.
-Eg-
+If you wish to explicitly enable/disable s3select in docker build, you can use BUILD_S3SELECT make parameter.
+Eg- `make noobaa NOOBAA_TAG=noobaa-core:select BUILD_S3SELECT=0`
-`BUILD_S3SELECT=0 make noobaa NOOBAA_TAG=noobaa-core:select`

 ## Test Native Code
 You can test native code with the provide s3select.js.
 Eg-